tedserbinski/www-jekyll/startup-portfolio.markdown

 layout: page
 pageid: portfolio
 title: Startup Portfolio
 description: Ted invests, advises, and sits on the boards of numerous tech startups, funds, and organizations.
-He's currently Vice President at Detroit Venture Partners.
+He's currently a Partner at Detroit Venture Partners.
 ---

 <hr>